 Manuscripts should be written in the English language (using American spelling).
-They should be typed using Goudy Old Style fonts, 1.5 spaced using 2.5 cm wide margins all around.
-The text is arranged as follows:
+They should be typed using Goudy Old Style fonts, 1.5 spaced using 2.5 cm wide margins all around, in Words format, not pdf.

 Please refer to the ICMJE recommendations on manuscript preparation and submission.
 The format may be altered for review articles, if necessary.

 (b) Name(s) of Author(s).
 Include ORCID ID of each author.